phetsims/equality-explorer/doc/lock-scenarios.md

 ## Separate Like Terms

 The first 15 scenarios involve screens where like terms are placed in separate cells on the scale.
-Those screens are _Numbers_ and _Variables_, and you may use either of those screens to test theses scenarios.
+Those screens are _Numbers_ and _Variables_, and you may use either of those screens to test these scenarios.
 Scenarios 1-5 involve dragging a term from a toolbox.
 Scenarios 6-15 involve dragging a term from a plate.

 ### Scenario 1

 1. Turn the lock on.
-2. Drag an term from the left toolbox.
+2. Drag a term from the left toolbox.
 3. Verify that an equivalent term comes out of the right toolbox and follows the dragged term.
 4. Release the dragged term below the plates.
 5. Verify that the dragged term and equivalent term return to their respective toolboxes.